agbrs/agb/book/src/platformer/06_the_player.md

 ```

 The `animation_frame` method cycles through the frames of a tag at the given speed.
-The `2` parameter means each frame is displayed for 2 game frames.
+The `2` parameter is a shift, so each animation frame is displayed for 4 game frames.

 # Step 5: The update function